 During my years living and working in Japan I have built relationships with these craftsmen and learned much from them.
 I will share that knowledge with Gentle Readers and Beloved Customers.

 As a construction-industry professional in Japan, I routinely evaluate and hire Japan’s top general contractors and subcontractors for my Client’s projects.
 We will share some of those stories too (non-disclosure agreements permitting).

 Some of the how-to subjects we intend to discuss will include tool setup, sharpening, maintenance and proper usage, as well as how to make some tools.
 And of course, woodworking techniques.

-Regarding the frequency of posts, we are busy people and dislike wasting time with pointless drivel, so we will post only what we think is worthwhile, measured by our standards and your requests, when we can.
-We will make no schedule commitments.
+Regarding the frequency of posts, your humble servant dislikes wasting valuable time with pointless drivel, so I will post only what I think is worthwhile, measured by my standards and your requests, time permitting.
+No schedule commitments.

-The one thing we do promise is the content of this blog will be worth more than you pay for it.
+The one thing I do wholeheartedly promise is that the content of this blog will be worth more than you pay for it.
 You won’t find a better deal anywhere at twice the price.

 If you have relevant questions, please ask.
-If you have suggestions or corrections, I am willing to learn.
+If you have suggestions or corrections, all are welcome.
 But to those who would use the internet’s anonymity to morph into snapping orcs or bellowing trolls, I say Go back to the Shadow!